russelshane/go-graphql-starter/README.md

-# go-graphql-hworld
+# A starter for GraphQL with Go

-Testing out a hello world schema with GraphQL and Go
+A hello world schema with GraphQL and GoLang